ningrao/notes/css.md

 ## 7 layouts: block, inline, table, positioned, column, flex, grid;

 ## flex(disply:flex/inline-flex): to make content always fill container by growing/shrinking; items with the same dimension in cross-axis;
-- items have equal and full size in cross axis as table-cell;
+- by default, grow is turned off, shrink is on
 - if wrap is enabled, the sizes on cross axis is divided according to their actual size.
 - no effect: column, float/clear, vertical-align, ::first*;
 - direct text is wrapped in anonymous item;
 - absolutely positioned child doesn't participate in the flex layout;
 - percentage in padding/margin on item is not consistent across browsers;
-- flex-basis: initial width before fill is applied, take precedence over 'width/height';
+- flex-basis: initial width/height before fill is applied, take precedence over 'width/height';
+  + auto: calc the original size on the fly
+  + 0: won't shrink other siblings
 - flex-grow/shrink: set on items of flex-box, a factor relative to the rest items among items for proporation of leftover space or shrinked space;
 - flex-wrap:wrap; grow/shrink no need to exist;
 - if no flex-grow/shrink is specified, fill based on the propotion of their basis;
+- flex-direction: row/collumn
+  children runs in a row/collumn

 - align: